 Shelly O’Neill Stoneman

-Shelly O’Neill Stoneman is senior vice president of Government Relations for BAE Systems, Inc., responsible for all legislative affairs and government relations for the company, which collectively employs more than 35,200 employees in the United States, United Kingdom, and Sweden, and generated 2020 revenues exceeding $11.9 billion.
+Shelly O’Neill Stoneman is senior vice president of Government Relations for BAE Systems, Inc., responsible for all legislative affairs and government relations for the company, which collectively employs more than 34,000 employees in the United States, United Kingdom, and Sweden, and generated 2021 revenues of nearly $12.5 billion.
 Stoneman is also a member of the BAE Systems, Inc. Board of Directors.

 Stoneman joined BAE Systems in 2013 as vice president for Executive Branch and International Government Relations for BAE Systems, Inc. In this role, she served as the company’s primary liaison to the Executive Branch, including the Pentagon, State Department, Intelligence Community, and the White House, and supported the company’s foreign military sales and direct commercial sales through engagement with the U.S. government and foreign embassies.